 When DPIA is not required?

-When the data processing operations are included in the list of data processing operations non requiring a DPIA compiled by the DPA
+When the data processing operations are included in the list of data processing operations non requiring a DPIA compiled by the DPA.

 When the personal data are processed in order to comply with a legal obligation or in the public interest, on the basis of EU law or the Member State’s law, and an impact assessment essentially satisfying the conditions laid down in the GDPR has already been performed in the context of the adoption of that legal basis.